Usage

 -r, --requests int How many simulaneous requests can be made (default 16)

--T, --timeout int timeout to get feeds in seconds (default 15)
+-T, --timeout int Timeout to get feeds in seconds (default 15)

 Most flags are used to change default values, but more advanced flags like --daemon